qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 All changes are saved automatically on these events: app deactivated, main window closed, timer.
 The **Save** button saves all changes immediately.

 ## Panels
-Panels and toolbars can be docked, floating or hidden.

 ### Files
 All files and folders of current workspace.